THE PROFESSIONAL DEVELOPMENT PROGRAM

-This year-long course runs from May 1st to May 1st, in parallel with the traditional employment year of hunt staff.
-Each participant receives an extensive library of hunting books, audiotapes, DVD’s and pamphlets published by the MFHA & MFHA Foundation that may be kept for future reference.
+This is a year-long course that runs from May 1 to May 1, in parallel with the traditional employment of hunt staff.
+Each participant receives an extensive library of hunting books, audiotapes, DVDs and pamphlets.
 Professional staff participants receive a small monetary grant to assist with their expenses during the course.
-This grant does not apply to honorary staff.
 Much of the class is conducted online through e-mail.
 All participants will have access to the course instructor via e-mail or phone at any time.

-Andrew Barclay is the Professional Development Program Instructor and can be reached at: email@example.com
+The MFHA Director of Hunting Andrew Barclay is the Professional Development Program instructor and can be reached at: email@example.com

 - Attend the Virginia Hound Show and spend time in the ring with judges to learn what they are looking for and how they make decisions.

-- Visit the MFHA Office (day after the VA Hound Show) to learn what the MFHA does and how they can assist them, review the online MFHA Stud Book Program, research potential breeding combinations and how to register hounds.
+- Visit the MFHA Office (the day after the Virginia Hound Show) to learn what the MFHA does and how they can assist them, review the online MFHA Stud Book Program, research potential breeding combinations and how to register hounds.

-- Group kennel tour (3-4 day trip) visiting some of the premier kennels in the country and allowing the group to build their network with each other as well as with the huntsmen visited.
+- Group kennel tour (3-4 day trip) visiting some of the premier kennels in the country and allowing the group to build their network with each other and the host huntsmen.

 - Hunt with a hunt (or hunts) in a different part of the country.
-When possible, participants are sent to an area of the country that has several hunts, trying to get them to as many as possible.
+When possible, participants are sent to an area of the country with several hunts, providing the opportunity to hunt with as many as possible.

-- Day of hunting with course instructor at participant’s hunt.
-Participant will receive personalized guidance and opportunity to ask questions and get acquainted.
+- A day of hunting with the course instructor at participant’s hunt.
+The participant will receive personalized guidance and the opportunity to ask questions and get acquainted.

-- Participant must meet all testing, task and travel requirements to graduate from the PDP.
-The course can be demanding, but will in no way interfere with performance of their regular duties with the hunt.
+- Participants must meet all testing, task and travel requirements to graduate from the PDP.
+The course can be demanding but will in no way interfere with their regular duties with the hunt.

-- All trips and official activities will be paid for by the MFHA Foundation and/or donors.
+- All travel and official activities will be paid for by the MFHA Foundation and/or donors.